Shristi-17/Shristi-17/README.md

 I won't call myself a perfectionist but I love to do every task perfectly.
 I love learning new skills and technologies.

-I'm always looking forward to collaborate in web development projects.
+I'm always looking forward to collaborate in web development projects and open source contributions.

 ## 🙌 Interests
 * Web development